karanpro06/VLSI-LAB-EXP-5/README.md

 **RESULT:**

-Thus the simulation and synthesis of finite state machine using vivado 2023.2 was successfully executed and verified
+Thus the simulation and synthesis of finite state machine using Vivado 2023.2 was successfully executed and verified